voltrevo/webtor-rs/README.md

 ---

-**⚠️ Disclaimer**: This software is experimental and should not be relied upon for strong anonymity.
+**Disclaimer**: This software is experimental and should not be relied upon for strong anonymity.
 Use at your own risk.